-The Oak Room set up ready for a wedding ceremony can be seen in the next photo:
+The Oak Room set up ready for a wedding ceremony can be seen in this photo:

 Bouquets and other flower arrangements from the day are a priority for photography - they look great featured in your wedding album and are guaranteed to bring back the memories!